-Computer software represented \$922 million of total assets in the consolidated statement of financial position as of December 31, 2022.
-As a content driven technology company, most software expenditures relate to product development and enhancements, including a portion which relates to software licensed directly to customers.
-As part of the software development process, management must estimate the expected period of benefit over which capitalized costs should be amortized.
+For all software, management must estimate the expected period of benefit over which amounts recognized as assets should be amortized.
 The basis of these estimates includes the timing of technological obsolescence, economic and competitive pressures, historical experience and internal business plans for the use of the software.
 Due to rapidly changing technology and the uncertainty of the software development process itself, future results could be affected if management's current assessment of its software projects differs from actual performance.

-Other identifiable intangible assets and goodwill Other identifiable intangible assets and goodwill represented \$3,219 million and \$5,882 million, respectively, of total assets in the consolidated statement of financial position as of December 31, 2022.
+Other identifiable intangible assets and goodwill

+Other identifiable intangible assets and goodwill represented \$3,165 million and \$6,719 million, respectively, of total assets in the consolidated statement of financial position as of December 31, 2023.
 Other identifiable intangible assets and goodwill arise out of business combinations.
 Business combinations are accounted for under the acquisition method of accounting, which requires the Company to identify and attribute values to the intangible assets acquired based on their estimated fair value as well as to estimate their useful lives.
 These determinations involve significant estimates and assumptions regarding cash flow projections, economic risk and weighted-average cost of capital.
-The excess of acquisition cost over the fair value of identifiable net assets acquired is recorded as
+The excess of acquisition cost over the fair value of identifiable net assets acquired is recorded as goodwill.

 Subsequent to acquisition, the Company tests other identifiable intangible assets and goodwill for impairment as required.
 The outcome of these tests is highly dependent on management's latest estimates and assumptions regarding cash flow projections, economic risk and weighted-average cost of capital.
 Specifically, cash flow projections could be impacted by deterioration in macroeconomic conditions, including potential impacts of regulation on customers, changes in customer buying patterns or competitive pressures.
 The Company's assumption of perpetual growth could be impacted by changes in long-term outlooks for global inflation.
-Additionally, the discount rate, tax rate and EBITDA multiples used in various impairment tests are based on those for comparable companies, which are driven by market conditions and prevailing tax laws
+Additionally, the discount rate, tax rate and EBITDA multiples used in various impairment tests are based on those for comparable companies, which are driven by market conditions and prevailing tax laws.